Skip to main content

 Do you fit in with our study course?

-What you need for this Scenography training is (imaginative) power, a love for spatial (3D) work, a sense of theater and an interest in art and social developments.
-It is also important that you enjoy working together and that you have sufficient communication skills to do so.
-In order to be admitted, you must have at least a HAVO or VWO diploma, an MBO diploma (level 4) or an equivalent non-Dutch diploma.
-If you have any questions about this, do not hesitate to contact us, we would be happy to look into it with you.
+What you need for this Scenography program is visual imagination, a love of three-dimensional (3D) work, a flair for theater, and an interest in art and social developments.
+It's also important that you enjoy working with others and have sufficient communication skills.
+To be eligible for admission, you must have at least a senior general secondary education (HAVO) or pre-university education (VWO) diploma, a vocational education (MBO) diploma (level 4), or an equivalent non-Dutch diploma.
+If you have any questions, please don't hesitate to contact us; we're happy to discuss your options with you.

 To participate in the admission procedure, please register by filling in the application form.
 To get to know you a little better, we ask you to submit for this round: